Crazyco-xyz/Website/README.md

    - Please.
 I'm no longer a child.
 I run a public organization, my name is on various documents that are public, even on two press releases.
 I have nothing to hide anymore, those days are over.
 And that number is in a dead phone.

  - "Arent you worried that people will find things about you through those employers listed?"
-   - Same as aboce.
+   - Same as above.
 Go on, if you have a desire to aquire information about me, go right ahead.
 But you could also always just ask me.
 </details>